auth0-samples/auth0-spring-boot-login-samples/webflux-login/README.md

-# Spring Boot 2 Login - WebFlux
+# Spring Boot Login - WebFlux

 This sample demonstrates:

-- Adding authentication with Auth0 to a Spring Boot 2 WebFlux application
+- Adding authentication with Auth0 using the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot) to a Spring Boot WebFlux application
 - Accessing profile information of the authenticated user
 - Only allowing authenticated users to access certain resources

+## Requirements

+- Java 17

 ## Configuration